gigawhitlocks/gigawhitlocks.github.io/_posts/2013-06-05-Python-Decorators.md

         print("ham")
 {% endhighlight %}

-But what if we want to put some bread on that meat and make it a (meaty) sandwhich?
+But what if we want to put some bread on that meat and make it a (meaty) sandwich?
 First we need to define the function that will become our decorator:

 {% highlight python %}
     def bread(contents):